marcusscomputer/EDStatusPanel/README.md

 Put the browser that displays the panel to full screen mode so that everything aligns perfectly on a 1080p screen.

+Obviously, the game needs to run for this to work.

 ## Panels
 The top left shows your current location info, and if available, which body you have last approached.
 It includes a galaxy graphic showing Sol's position in blue and your position in red.
 Further you see your current absolute coordinates.